Society of Vertebrate Paleontology: Mission and activities

 SVP has about 2,300 members internationally and holds annual scientific conferences in North America and elsewhere.
 It is organized for educational and scientific purposes with a mission to "advance the science of vertebrate paleontology and to serve the common interests and facilitate the cooperation of all persons concerned with the history, evolution, comparative anatomy, and taxonomy of vertebrate animals, as well as field occurrence, collection, and study of fossil vertebrates and the stratigraphy of the beds in which they are found."
 SVP is also concerned with the conservation and preservation of fossil sites.
 SVP publications include the Journal of Vertebrate Paleontology, the SVP Memoir Series, the News Bulletin, the Bibliography of Fossil Vertebrates and most recently Palaeontologia Electronica.

 History

 SVP was founded as an independent society in 1940 by a group of scientists who had formed the 'section of vertebrate paleontology' in the Paleontological Society six years earlier.
 Among the founding members were George Gaylord Simpson, who was nine years later also a founding member of the Society for the Study of Evolution, and Alfred Sherwood Romer.
 SVP's members wanted to maintain a strong focus on evolution and zoology at a time when the Paleontological Society was becoming increasingly biostratigraphic and industry focused.
-SVP's first president was Al Romer (served 1940-41), and its current president is Jessica Theodor.
-Six out of the last eight of SVP's presidents have been women (Annalisa Berta, Catherine E. Badgley, Blaire Van Valkenburgh, Catherine Forster, Emily Rayfield, and Jessica Theodor), as is the president-elect (Margaret Lewis).
+SVP's first president was Al Romer (served 1940-41), and its current president is Stuart Sumida.
+Seven out of the last eleven of SVP's presidents have been women (Annalisa Berta, Catherine E. Badgley, Blaire Van Valkenburgh, Catherine Forster, Emily Rayfield, Margaret Lewis, and Jessica Theodor), as is the president-elect (Kristi Curry Rogers).